 Some people are roller coaster junkies.
 They crave the high that comes as they rush down a steep incline, or loop de loop upside down and around turns at high speeds.
 But those feelings don’t last long once the ride is over, so they want to ride again and again.

 The same kind of thing happens with emotional eating.
-Although the food may temporarily stifle difficult feelings, when you’re not addressing them, they’ll return, sending you back to seek comfort in food.
+Although the food may temporarily stifle difficult feelings, if you’re not addressing them they’ll return, prompting you to seek comfort in food over and over again.
 Even good feelings perpetuate this cycle when the reward is food.

-The high from foods consumed from an emotional place doesn’t last long, and the guilt that often lingers when the high dissipates can send you right back to the kitchen for more comfort.
+Unfortunately, the high that results when you engage in emotional eating doesn’t last long, and the guilt that lingers afterwards can send you right back to the kitchen for more comfort.
 These cravings are driven by chemical reactions in your body – and sometimes no amount of desire or “willpower” is strong enough to fight off these reactions.

 Is it any wonder, then, that weight loss is so hard?

 It may seem like emotional eating is “all in your head,” triggered only by psychological factors.
 But it’s a little more complicated than that.
 Your body is full of hormones and chemicals that send signals – including hunger signals.
 When hormones are imbalanced, the messages being relayed can get jumbled.
 Your brain could be sending an urgent call for food, even if you aren’t really hungry.